Matrix-free stochastic calculation of operator norms without using adjoints: Adjoint free calculation of

-If $a_k = 0$, we have: $h_k$ attains its maximum at $\tau = 0$ if $b_{k}<0$, does not attain its maximum if $b_{k}>0$, and $h$ is constant if $b_{k}=0$. \end{proposition} \begin{proof} The local extrema of $h_k$ are at the roots of the enumerator of $h_k'$ which are
+\item[ii)] If $a_k = 0$, and $b_{k}<0$, then $h_k$ attains its maximum at $\tau = 0$ \item[iii)] If $a_k=0$ and $b_{k}>0$, then $h_{k}$ does not attain its supremum. \item[iv)] If $a_k=0$ and $b_{k} = 0$, then $h$ is constant. \end{itemize} \end{proposition} \begin{proof} The local extrema of $h_k$ are at the roots of the enumerator of $h_k'$, which are

 and it holds that $\tau_{+}>0$ and $\tau_{-}<0$.
 These are the only local extrema.